Fostering a broad perspective that is essential in the age of globalization

 Writing Center

-The Writing Center offers writing assistance for all students in the Faculty of Liberal Arts.
+The Sophia Writing Center offers writing assistance for all students in the Faculty of Liberal Arts.
 Whether the student is working on an essay in one of the required courses in the Core Program or a research paper in an advanced course in the student’s chosen major, the tutors at the Writing Center can help.
-Tutorials can be scheduled Monday through Friday during class hours.
-These tutorials, mainly conducted by graduate students in the Graduate Program in Global Studies, are given on an individual basis, providing students with an opportunity to examine their ideas and arguments with an accomplished writer.
+Tutorials can be scheduled from Monday to Friday.
+These tutorials are conducted by graduate students in the Graduate Program in Global Studies and exceptional undergraduate students in the FLA program.
+Tutorials are given on an individual basis, providing students with an opportunity to examine their ideas and arguments with an accomplished writer.
 Students can then revise their written work to satisfy the requirements of the assignment.
-In addition to individual tutorials, the Writing Center offers several workshops each semester, focusing on topics such as grammar, the principles of academic writing, and documenting sources.
-You will be introduced to the Writing Center at the beginning of your first semester and its helpful services will be available to you throughout your college career.
+In addition to individual tutorials, the Writing Center offers several workshops each semester, focusing on topics such as principles of academic writing and documenting sources.
+You will be introduced to the Writing Center at the beginning of your first semester, and its helpful services will be available to you throughout your college career.

 General Studies